Royal Chicano Air Force: Recent events

 The membership of the Royal Chicano Air Force additionally organize a scholarship fund, called the RCAF Memorial Scholarship, which awards 10 Sacramento Area students (as of the fundraising drive for the 2015 scholarship) each a $500.00 boost towards their continued educational goals.
 The scholarship is funded by donations from the current RCAF membership and the surrounding community, art shows, fundraisers, raffles and the like.
 The group is currently contemplating an online fundraising platform to allow the scholarship to be more accessible to qualified students.

 On September 25, 2013, Jose Montoya, the co-founder of the RCAF, died of a lymphoma on his aorta.
 He was 81.
 Read the article from the Sacramento Bee for a greater scope of his life and contributions.
 Jose was a "Respected Elder" of D.Q.U., and proud of his Indigenous blood.

 Sam Quiñones died of a heart attack early Friday morning, October 3, 2014, in Sacramento, CA. He was born in San Andreas, Calaveras County, CA. He attended CSU Sacramento and graduated with a degree in Communication Studies.
 He was an electrician and owned his own business.
 His contribution to the arts was through his decades of photographing and video taping arts and culture activities of the RCAF and other artists.
 He leaves his partner, Lucy Rhodes Montoya and a daughter from a previous marriage.

 Four days after Sam Quiñones died, on Tuesday, Oct.
 7, 2014, Juan Cervantes died from complications arising from a quadruple bypass.
 He fought for over two weeks after his surgery, but his body ran out of the energy to survive.
 His life was about making art and teaching.
 He was a printmaker, a painter and a muralist.
 Raised in Roseville, CA, he went on to study artmaking at Sierra College and CSU Sacramento.
 He worked in the CA prison system for many years (as had many RCAF artists) before his work with high school and middle school students in Elk Grove.
 He is survived by three adult children.
-His early silkscreen posters are part of the Favela Collection at CSU Sacramento and CSU San Jose archives.
+His early silkscreen posters are part of the Favela Collection at CSU Sacramento and in the San Jose State University archives.
 His contribution to the RCAF mural in Southside Park, Sacramento, remains for all to enjoy.